rickkas7/particle_notes/wpa2-enterprise/README.md

 # WPA2 Enterprise Configuration

 Starting with Particle Device OS 0.7.0 you can use the Photon and P1 on a WPA2 Enterprise Wi-Fi network.
 This type of network is common in university and corporate networks.
-If you see a reference to RADIUS, 802.1(x), need to enter both a username and password, or have a key in PEM format, you probably have a WPA2 Enterprise network.
+If you see a reference to RADIUS, 802.1(x), need to enter both a username and password, or have a certificate or key file, you probably have a WPA2 Enterprise network.

 Most home networks use WPA2 Personal and have a simpler setup that only requires a SSID (network name) and a password and do not require these steps.

-This is also different than situations where you enter a password (sometimes a username as well) into a web page to get onto the network.
+This is also different than situations where you enter a password (sometimes a username or email address as well) into a web page to get onto the network.
 That's referred to as a captive portal and is common in hotel and other public Wi-Fi networks.
 Captive portals are not supported.

 ## Install the Particle CLI